SEASONAL MENU

 Million Dollar Pie, an iconic icebox "no bake" dessert, is believed to have originated in the Southern United States during the 1930s.
 Its name reflects the indulgent nature of the recipe, which incorporates five to seven ingredients that were considered both luxurious and scarce in that era.
 Icebox pies get their name from the storage method used prior to the advent of home refrigeration in the 1930s—the icebox.
 Our modern twist on this classic features layers of rich Sweet Cream custard, complemented by macerated black cherries, caramelized pineapple, and a delectable Coconut-Bischoff pie crumble that’s simply irresistible!

 Our award-winning flavor is an homage to Stagecoach Mary, the first African American female mail carrier who relied upon her rifle and shot gun to get the job done.
-She was truly special and so is this flavor: Our Caramel Stracciatella is layered with Bittersweet Dark Chocolate, and our house made Ethiopian Pralines.
+She was truly special and so is this flavor: Caramel Stracciatella layered with Bittersweet Dark Chocolate and our house made Ethiopian Pralines.

 2023 RODEO HOUSTON BEST BITES ROOKIE GRAND CHAMPION, PEOPLE'S CHOICE RESERVE CHAMPION; 2024 TWO STEPPIN' DESSERT RESERVE CHAMPION